nnellans/terraform-guide/README.md

 }
 ```
-- This block supports hard-coded values only
+- The `terraform` block supports hard-coded values only
-- The `required_version` parameter is used to specify which version(s) of Terraform are supported by this Root Module.
-You can specify an exact version, a minimum version, maximum version, or even a range of versions.
-See the [Version Constraints](https://www.terraform.io/language/expressions/version-constraints) documentation for more information
+- `required_version` is used to specify which version(s) of Terraform are supported by this Root Module
+  - You can specify an exact version, a min version, a max version, or even a range of versions.
+See the [Version Constraints](https://www.terraform.io/language/expressions/version-constraints) documentation for more info
-- The `required_providers` block declares which providers are used by this Root Module (and any Child Modules too), so that Terraform CLI can install these Providers and use them.
+- `required_providers` declares which providers are used by this Root Module (and any Child Modules too), so that Terraform can install and use these Providers.
 This is how you specify which version(s) of each Provider are supported by this Root Module
-  - The `configuration_aliases` parameter is used when you have multiple copies of the same Provider, you must list all of the extra aliases here
+  - The `configuration_aliases` argument is used when you have multiple copies of the same Provider, you must list all of the extra aliases here
-- The `backend` block is used to configure which Backend the Terraform CLI will use
+- `backend` is used to configure which Backend the Terraform CLI will use
 - The `terraform` block has a few other uses, but they will not be covered here.
 Read the [Terraform Settings](https://www.terraform.io/language/settings) docs for more info
-- The `terraform` block should exist in both the Root Module as well as any Child Modules.
-However, in Child Modules if you want to provide version constraints for terraform or for providers, then you should specify minimum versions only.
-Let the Root Module specify the max versions for both.
+- The `terraform` block should exist in both the Root Module as well as all Child Modules
+  - However, in Child Modules you should specify *minimum* versions only.
+This goes for both the Terraform version and Provider versions.
+Let the Root Module specify the *maximum* versions for both.

 ### provider Configuration Blocks
 ```terraform